 International airborne exercise Falcon Leap

-From September 9 to 20, 2024, the international airborne exercise Falcon Leap will be held from Eindhoven Air Base.
-The exercise is organized by the 11 Air Mobile Brigade of the Royal Netherlands Army.
+From September 8 to 19, 2025, the international airborne exercise Falcon Leap will be held from Eindhoven Air Base.
+The exercise is organized by 11 Air Mobile Brigade of the Royal Netherlands Army.
 The transport aircraft of the Air Mobility Command will provide the airborne transport together with international partners.
 During this exercise, international cooperation with eight different countries takes center stage.
-On Saturday, September 21, 2024, a number of aircraft will participate in the commemoration of Operation Market Garden on the Ginkelse Heide near Ede.
-It is exactly 80 years ago this year that this operation took place.
-Because of this legendary operation, we in the southern Netherlands have lived in peace and safety for 80 years.
+On Saturday, September 20, 2025, a number of aircraft will take part in the annual commemoration of Operation Market Garden on the Ginkelse Heide near Ede.

 For the safety of spectators and skydivers, the exact times and locations of parachute jumps will not be released.